 There are a number of unique challenges that a medical writer might encounter while writing / managing patient / safety narrative projects.
-Part 1 of this blog describes the scope of narrative projects and outlines the associated challenges.
-In Part 2, we provide some ideas to help you successfully manage narrative projects.
+This blog describes the scope of narrative projects and outlines the associated challenges and provides some ideas to help you successfully manage narrative projects.

 Additionally, patient identifier, age, gender, clinical condition, disease being treated, relevant medical history, concomitant and prior medications should be included.

 All this information is extracted from the source files (e.g. Council for International Organisations of Medical Sciences [CIOMS] form, Case Report Form [CRF], MedWatch form, Data Clarification Form [DCF], summary tables, and listings).
 Sometimes, the CIOMS form can be directly attached as an appendix to the CSR.

 Challenges of Narrative Writing

 An early challenge, for sponsors, is to identify the approximate number of narratives to be produced, which further determines the narrative format and timing of production (pre- or post database lock).
 If narratives are written before the data are final, updates are required based on the final clean data.
 This approach can be time consuming, but is more feasible for projects where a large number of narratives have to be produced and finalised quickly e.g. for a regulatory submission.
 Medical writers can provide effective guidance to clinical study teams during this process.

 The majority of Phase II and Phase IV studies have a large number of patients meeting the narrative criteria as outlined in the narrative plan.
 Excellent project management skills are essential for tracking such projects where huge volumes of narratives have to be written, often by a team of medical writers.
 The importance of careful management should not be under estimated; ensuring accuracy and consistency across a large number of narratives is a time consuming and tricky task!